fun4seb/GitNotes/2020 ~ Winter/SOCI244/SOCI244 - Week 4.md

 - Shared commodities (cars/spoting goods)

 # Reading Notes: Koks, the World's Most Remote Foodie Destination
+> Summary: This article explors Koks, a michelin star resturant located in the Farroe Islands that is known for extremely unique and controversial dishes that reflect the culture and food habits of the island.
+This includes several Farroese stapples such as fermented lamb, various sea birds, and local vegetation to create dishes that challenge the pallet of its patrons.

+- Food leisure as spectacle
+- Food as an expression of a cultures identity; **think about how Koks expresses the identity of the Farroe Islands**

 # Reading Notes: Carcooning: Life in the Fast-Food Lane
+> Summary: Exploring the rising tendency for people to have meals in their cars; how cars ahve become a "second home" and car-convenience related products and services are booming due to a demand for convenience as disposable income rises in western society.

 - New leisure market has emerged centered around car living or **"carcooning"**
 - Convenience has become overvalued in modern society as disposable income rises
 - Idea of the "sanctity of a meal" being challenged; car food as a means to an end